sugam21/Optimization-of-Energy-Consumption-Using-AI-ML-/README.md

 ## Download the dataset here

-Since the dataset exceeds the github filesize limit you can access the dataset here 👇
+Since the dataset exceeds the github file size limit, you can access the dataset here 👇

 <p><a href="https://datadryad.org/stash/dataset/doi:10.7941/D1N33Q"> A three-year building operational performance dataset for informing energy efficiency </a></p>

+---

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>